-One of the reasons was mentioned in the hadith of “Gibreel” peace be upon him that our angel when he had an appointment with the prophet and the angel was late.
+One of the reasons was mentioned in the hadith of “Gibreel” where he had an appointment with the Prophet and the Angel was late.

 The Prophet went out of the house and found “Gibreel” the angel waiting outside.
-Then he asked him “why didn’t you come in”.
-The angel then answered that we angels do not enter a house where there is a statue, a dog or a portrait picture.
+Then he asked, “why didn’t you come in”.
+The angel then answered by saying that angels do not enter a house where there is a statue, a dog, or a portrait picture.

-At this point, the Prophet is ordered the puppy belonging Hussein to be taken out of the house.
+At this point, the Prophet is ordered the puppy which belonged to Hussein out of the house.

-For the statue, the angel said that he should chop off the head of the statue so it would be like a tree.
-As for the picture or the portrait, just simply cover the face or color the face.
+For the statue, the angel said that he should chop off the head so it would be like a tree.
+As for the picture or the portrait, just simply cover the face or color it.

 Allah knows best and this is one of the reasons why Muslims are not allowed to keep dogs as pets in the house.
 As Muslims, we do not have to ask for the reason for everything that Allah tells us to do or the Prophet PBUH tells us to do.